LavaMonster117/portfolio/gitBash_Important_Commands.md

 This is a list of commands for reference in case I forget.
+NOTE: To read this in a more organized manner click the <> button upper right corner of this window entitled "display the source blob" Otherwise you'll be on "display the rendered blob" and that just looks terrible.

 ---NAVIGATING/CREATING FILES ON YOUR COMPUTER---